Historic Hungarian Cycling Tour

-Day 9 — Monday: Today we’ll visit the town of Sopron, often referred to as the “jewel box” of Hungary, situated at the base of the Austrian Alps.
-We’ll view original Roman city walls, the infamous Fire Tower, and walk amongst some of the most impressive architectural monuments known to Hungary.
-Our bike ride today will take us back into the forest on our way to Lake Fertö, a UNESCO World Heritage site that features natural labyrinths of salt water canals and many rare birds and wildlife.
-The lake is also a popular spot for fishing, wind-surfing and other water activities as well.
+Day 6 — Tuesday, August 20, 2019: After a complimentary breakfast, we’ll tour the town of Sopron, often referred to as the “jewel box” of Hungary, situated at the base of the Austrian Alps.
+We’ll see original Roman city walls, the infamous Fire Tower, and walk amongst some of the most impressive architectural monuments known to Hungary.
+Our bike ride today will take us back into the forest on our way to Lake Fertö, a UNESCO World Heritage site that features natural labyrinths of saltwater canals and many rare birds and wildlife.
+The lake is also a popular spot for fishing, wind-surfing, and other water activities as well.
 We’ll enjoy a short boat trip, then cycle through a beautiful vineyard on our way back to the hotel.
-Tonight we’ll enjoy fine wine from the Sopron region and a very special traditional Hungarian gourmet dinner.
+Tonight, we’ll enjoy fine wine from the Sopron region, and a very special traditional Hungarian gourmet dinner.

 Day 7—Wednesday, August 21, 2019: After a complimentary breakfast, we’ll visit the Baroque Esterhazy Palace.
 Built in the 13th century, and once owned by King Louis, has been home to many famous tenants, including composer Joseph Haydn.
 The scenery from our bikes includes unspoiled wetlands of Fertö-Hanság National Park, rich in flora and fauna, as well as home to purple herons, black storks, and white-tailed eagles.
 This afternoon, we’ll have time to stroll through the old city and admire the amazing Baroque architecture, and tonight, we’ll enjoy authentic Hungarian cuisine.
 Our accommodations for the night are in a local monastery.